With unemployment rates at historical lows, some employers may use a tuition assistance program as a tool to attract, engage and retain employees.

 Think about things like:

-- what if the employee leaves employment while receiving the benefit
+- What if the employee leaves employment while receiving the benefit?

-- what percentage of tuition cost will be covered
+- What percentage of tuition cost will be covered?

-- how long does it take to get reimbursed
+- How long does it take to get reimbursed?

-- how long is an employee required to stay employed after using the benefit
+- How long is an employee required to stay employed after using the benefit?

-- is the benefit available to all staff or just full-time or salaried employees
+- Is the benefit available to all staff or just full-time or salaried employees?

-Gather your team and design your policy to reflect your organizational values, your compensation strategy and your goal for the benefit.
+Gather your team and design your policy to reflect your organizational values, your compensation strategy, and your goal for the benefit.

 No doubt not all churches have the resources to invest in a costly benefit such as tuition assistance.
-However if your ministry can, the benefit can help improve jobs skills, and contribute to employee engagement and retention.
-All of which are important to a growing and thriving ministry!

-If you would like to see a sample tuition reimbursement policy and request form you can access our growing library here.
+If you would like to see a sample tuition reimbursement policy and request form, you can access our growing library here.